Compare ASB KiwiSaver

 - Permanently moving to another country

-- Experiencing or being likely to experience significant financial hardship
+- Experiencing or are likely to experience significant financial hardship

 - Having a serious illness or injury

 The Auckland Savings Bank (ASB) was opened in June 1847, making it the oldest savings bank in New Zealand.
 Today the company boats more than 1.3 million personal, business and rural customers across the nation, including more than 450,000 KiwiSaver customers.
 In 2017, ASB was awarded KiwiSaver Category Winner at the Morningstar Awards, being deemed the best retirement savings scheme in the country.
-In 2016, the bank was named ‘New Zealand Bank of the Year’ by The Banker Magazine (UK) for the twelfth time in the past 15 years, reflecting its continuing success in the NZ market.
+In 2016, the bank was named ‘New Zealand Bank of the Year’ by The Banker Magazine (UK) for the twelfth time in the past 15 years, reflecting a highly successful position in the NZ market.

 ASB is active in community partnerships and sponsorships – back in 1906, the bank successfully lobbied the government to allow excess funds to be donated to community projects.
 ASB currently supports the St John Ambulance by selling toy sets to raise money, volunteering staff members and by running the first aid programme ASB St John In Schools.
 ASB also runs the ASB GetWise financial literacy programme for kids, and their various sponsorships include Auckland Lantern Festival, Ronald McDonald House, Starship Foundation and an NZ Coast Guard vessel.